Educational Research and Evaluation

 - Needs Assessment

 - Project Evaluation Guidance

 - Survey Design

 - Developmental Evaluation

-The College of Exploration is providing external evaluation services for the Pop-Up Drill Down Science five year project funded by the AISL program of NSF.
+The College of Exploration is providing external evaluation services for the In Search of Earth' Secrets five year project funded by the AISL program of NSF.
 The goal of this project is to make deep earth/ocean science available to informal audiences, bringing the excitement of the Joides Resolution ship and its underwater ocean drilling expeditions to the general public-learners of all ages at libraries, museums, and science centers.

 The team, under the direction of Consortium of Ocean Leadership and Lamont-Doherty Earth Observatory consists of informal science venues personnel, scientists and educators in the JRON community, exhibit and graphic designers, Girl Scout groups as well as an evaluation team and an advisory board.

 The evaluators will look at the learning outcomes of the project for all participants and stakeholders, with special emphasis placed on minorities, rural populations and girls through the Girl Scout organization.
 The evaluation will examine the use of STEM content and skills development in public outreach, network and partnership support for learning, support for informal educational venues and enhanced interest and awareness in ocean science by the public.